Ronald A. Sherman, MD; Board Chair; Irvine, CA

 Samuel Kohn; Treasurer; Irvine, CA

-Mr. Kohn has over 20 years of business experience in the automotive industry.
-As treasurer, his financial expertise serves him and the Foundation well.
+Mr. Kohn has over 20 years of business experience in the automotive industry, and another 20 years in finance.
+As treasurer, this expertise serves him and the Foundation well.
 Mr. Kohn is a member of the Executive Committee, and chairs the Finance Committee.

 Dr. Rosen graduated manga cum laude from the University of Pennsylvania in 2009 with honors in English with an Emphasis in Creative Writing.
 She graduated from the University of Colorado School of Medicine in 2015, and is currently a resident at the University of California San Diego.
 Her area of interest is increasing awareness of the effectiveness of maggot therapy for chronic wounds.
 She has seen plenty of amputations on diabetic patients, whose limbs might have been saved if they and their health care providers had been aware of MDT.
 Even when educated, the providers are still reluctant to even bring up the idea to their patients.
 Systematically, since buying maggots is not set up where she has practiced medicine, the logistics have also been a significant roadblock to being able to order and use MDT.